tmoens/zebrafish-facility-manager/Deployment.md

 The result of this operation will be a directory called /dist/zf-client.
 You need to deploy the directory to your Web Server.
 Assuming that the root of your web server is _/var/www/_, just deploy zf-client directory there.

+## GMAIL Sender

+The application needs to send emails.
+Example: when a user is created, they get an email with password reset instructions.

+We did not invest a huge amount of time here, we simply send them via gmail which means that you will need to provide a gmail address the server can use for sending emails.

+What is more, since the application sends the emails programattically, the gmail account it logs into is deemed insecure by Google, no matter how good the password is.

+You need to create such a Google/gmail account - do not use your own.
+You need to give it a very good password (again, use a password generator).
+You need to configure the account to allow "insecure access".

+In the "per faccility" guide you will be entering the id and password for this account.

 ## Wrap up